Emmanuel2-uni/Emmanuel2-uni/README.md

  Add me on there for collaborations, help, random chatting, etc.

- Will be learning Java this summer 2023.
+ Will be learning Java and/or JavaScript this summer 2023.

 <!---
 Emmanuel2-uni/Emmanuel2-uni is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.